citizenlabsgr/elections-api/README.md

 ### Ballot Details: Proposals

-Get more information about the specific proposals on your ballot, by precinct ID:
+Get more information about the specific proposals on your ballot, by precinct ID with an [API call](https://michiganelections.io/api/proposals/?precinct_id=1173) like this:

 ```
 http GET https://michiganelections.io/api/proposals/ \